mountaineerbr/shellChatGPT/man/README.md

-After a response has been written to the history file, **regenerate** it with command “`!regen`” or type in a single exclamation mark or forward slash in the new empty prompt (twice for editing last prompt before request).
+After a response has been written to the history file, **regenerate** it with command “`!regen`” or type in a single exclamation mark or forward slash in the new empty prompt (twice for editing the prompt before request).

 #### 3. Prompt Engineering and Design